frikksol/.dotfiles/README.md

     Rememeber to run install script
     Alt+c Is an issue
 zoxide
+kitty
+zellij

+## Notes and thoughts
+Used fig for a while and its super nice, but used 64GB of RAM at some point, so unusable for now...
 entr: Not installet yet, but interesting to look at.
 It listens for file changes and executes commands on change.